Colorful illustration of AI vocabulary and language concepts

 Chain of Thought (CoT)

 Chain of thought is a prompting pattern where the model is asked to reason step-by-step before answering.
-It dramatically improves performance on math and logic problems, and it's now baked into reasoning models by default.
+It dramatically improves performance on math and logic problems especially for smaller or earlier models, but is now baked into reasoning models by default.

 Reasoning Model

-A reasoning model is an LLM trained to "think" before answering, producing hidden chains of thought that improve accuracy on hard problems.
+A reasoning model is an LLM trained to "think" before answering, often involving intermediate reasoning steps (sometimes hidden) that improve accuracy on hard problems.
 They're slower and more expensive to run, but much better at math, coding, and logic.

 RAG (Retrieval-Augmented Generation)